cg-soft/mkversion/README.md

 Some projects require carefully coordinated editing of multiple locations, and at the right time in the release process.

-This little python script is an example on how one can avoid doing this, and instead derive the project version from the git branches and tags in use.
+This gradle code is an example on how one can avoid doing this, and instead derive the project version from the git branches and tags in use.